zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 ```

-The `robot.name()` contains the name of the robot, and `robot.model()` and `robot.manufacturer()` contain the model and manufacturer values.
-The `RobotDetails` interface that is used to model the data in the grid requires observables for the  `name` and `modelAndMfg` properties, therefore the strings that are received from the `QueryCache` model are put into a pair of observables.
+The `robot.name()` contains the name of the robot, and `robot.model()` and `robot.manufacturer()` respectively contain the model and manufacturer values.
+The `RobotDetails` interface that models the data in the grid requires observables for the  `name` and `modelAndMfg` properties, therefore they use the strings that are received from the `QueryCache` model.
 The `projectionId` and `_logMapFunctionRunning` methods are discussed in []().

-The reason that this implementation is somewhat buggy is demonstrated in the sample located at `<dir>\Client/V1/Data/Projection/Templates/UnderstandingMapAndMapInto.html` and in the working copy located at [https://aka.ms/portalfx/projection](https://aka.ms/portalfx/projection).
-The grid can be configured with the buttons in the middle of the screen.
-When the grid is configured  with different types of projections, the commands at the top of the screen can be used to add/remove/modify items in the data source.
-The output window displays the results of the functions that were are run.
+The reason that this implementation is not extremely performant is demonstrated in the sample located at `<dir>\Client/V1/Data/Projection/Templates/UnderstandingMapAndMapInto.html` and in the working copy located at [https://aka.ms/portalfx/projection](https://aka.ms/portalfx/projection).
+The grid is configured with the buttons in the middle of the screen.
+When the grid is configured  with different types of projections, the commands at the top of the screen are used to add/remove/modify items in the data source.
+The output window displays the results of the functions.

 1. When the blade opens, click on the **Buggy Map** button to load the grid with the data projection that was previously discussed.
-You should see something like the following be displayed in the **log stream** control at the bottom of the blade.
+Something like the following is displayed in the **log stream** control at the bottom of the blade.

     ```
     Creating buggy map() projection